 Where to Find Orioles

-These birds will forage in shrubs and trees and will also make short flights to catch some insects.
-The oriole will live on a diet that mainly consists of nectar, berries, and insects.
+The oriole will forage in shrubs and trees and will also make short flights to catch some insects.
+These birds will live on a diet that mainly consists of nectar, berries, and insects.
 They can also commonly be found drinking from a hummingbird feeder.
-A bird feeder that’s specifically designed for orioles will contain basically the same food that you use in a hummingbird feeder, however, the feeders are designed for these bigger birds and are usually available in the color orange instead of red.
+A bee-proof bird feeder that’s specifically designed for orioles will contain basically the same food that you use in a hummingbird feeder, however, the feeders are designed for these bigger birds and are usually available in the color orange instead of red.
 The feeders will also have larger perches that allow the oriole to comfortably rest while they feed.

-These orioles love fruit and can easily be enticed to visit your bird feeders if you leave out fresh berries or other types of fruit.
+Orioles love fruit and can easily be enticed to visit your bird feeders if you leave out fresh berries, orange halves or other types of fruit.

 The Baltimore oriole’s song is very loud.
 It sounds somewhat like the robin’s song; however, the song has harsh call notes.